White Tailed Sea Eagle Returns To Southern Britain

 I did my research and wrote this text some years ago, before I knew of this reintroduction.
 However, I did not know that the last pair of these birds to breed in England was at Culver Cliff on the IOW in 1780.
 The sea eagle eats mainly dead fish found along the strand.
 Otherwise, it hunts shallow water to catch grey mullet.
 Fortunately, these seem to be common in Christchurch Harbour and on the lower Avon and Stour.
 Dozens of them can be seen in the water below the bridges on the walk into Christchurch.

 I believe Zuri and her people will have venerated the eagle because it would have dominated the sky towers.
 A corpse was an immediate and easy source of food and that suits the nature of the bird.
-It is not difficult to imagine that to Zuri’s people the bird possessed the spirit of a human.
-It has that carriage, that eagle eye, that would have come from our symbiotic relationship over millenia; we were the ultimate eagle food.
+It is not difficult to imagine that to Zuri’s Neolithic people the bird possessed the spirit of a human.
+It has that carriage, that eagle eye, that would have come from our symbiotic relationship over millennia; we were the ultimate eagle food.